 Females: Harper Hall Males: Mitchell Hall

 Various dormitories at LTU are used for ELS students.
 Males are in separate dorms from females.
-Choice of a single private room or shared double room (different prices) in a typical on campus dormitory.
+Both male and female dorms are typical double occupancy dorms located on campus.
 Shared hallway bathrooms.
 Rooms include sink, bed, desk, closet, and chest of drawers.
 Linens are also included.
 Exact dormitory placement is announced upon check-in.

 Self-service laundry machines are available within walking-distance of rooms.
 Students can pay laundry machine fees using the "express" money allotment on their LTU student card.

 Price includes $160 cafeteria credit per session to use in various on campus food establishments.
 Credit can only be used for food purchases only.